Some exact inducibility-type results for graphs via flag algebras: Computer-generated results

 In this section we present the results whose proof was generated by computer, postponing those stability and exact structure results that do not directly follow from Theorem~\ref{th:PST7.1} but require some extra arguments to Sections~\ref{se:43}--\ref{se:LeafedC4}.

 The upper bound on the (edge/graph) inducibility constant $\obj[\gamma]{}$ for the appropriate $\gamma$ in each theorem of this section is proved via a flag algebra identity~\eqref{eq:FAMain}, and we just give the value of $\N$ in the statement of the corresponding theorem.
-Also, if perfect stability is claimed then it derived by applying Theorem~\ref{th:PST7.1}; we just indicate which of its alternatives~\ref{it:PST7.1i} or~\ref{it:PST7.1ii} was applied and the used type~$\tau$.
+Also, if perfect stability is claimed then it was derived by applying Theorem~\ref{th:PST7.1}; we just indicate which of its alternatives~\ref{it:PST7.1i} or~\ref{it:PST7.1ii} was applied and the used graph~$\tau$.
+(In this paper, we do not use Item~\ref{it:PST7.1iii} of Theorem~\ref{th:PST7.1} but we included it for future reference.)
 In all cases that are solved in this paper, the provided maximiser $\B a$ of $\obj[\gamma]{\blow{B}{\V a}}$ happens to be unique up to an automorphism of $B$ (and if perfect stability is proved via Theorem~\ref{th:PST7.1} then the same value of $\N$ is used for this).
-Thus the proofs of this section contain only the (easy) computation that $\obj[\gamma]{\blow{B}{\V a}}$ is equal to the stated value of $\obj[\gamma]{}$ (even though this is also verified in our scripts); also, if perfect stability is established via Theorem~\ref{th:PST7.1}\ref{it:PST7.1ii} then we include a proof of the uniqueness of~$\V a$.
+Recall that the uniqueness of the maximiser $\V a$ follow automatically in the cases where Theorem~\ref{th:PST7.1}\ref{it:PST7.1i} applies; in the remaining cases we include a proof that a maximising vector in unique up to an automorphism of~$B$.
+Also, our scripts verify the stated lower bounds on $\obj[\gamma]{}$ by computing the value of $\obj[\gamma]{\blow{B}{\V a}}$; \arxiv{nonetheless, we include these (routine) calculations in this preprint.}{these calculations can also be found in the arxiv version~\cite{BodnarPikhurko25} of this paper.}

-We formed the SDPs coming from~\eqref{eq:FAMain} and then analysed the solutions returned by computer, using a modified version of the SageMath package.
-This package is still under development; a short guide on how to install it and an overview of its current functionality can be found in the GitHub repository \href{https://github.com/bodnalev/sage}{\url{https://github.com/bodnalev/sage}}.
-The scripts that we used to generate the certificates, verify them and check that Theorem~\ref{th:PST7.1} applies in each stated case can be found in a separate GitHub repository
+We formed the SDPs coming from~\eqref{eq:FAMain} and then analysed the solutions returned by computer, using the SageMath package \texttt{FlagAlgebraToolbox} (commit 22b8765) of the first author.
+This package is still under development; a short guide on how to install it and an overview of its current functionality can be found in~\cite{Bodnar26fat}.
+The scripts that we used to generate the certificates, verify them and check that Theorem~\ref{th:PST7.1} applies in each stated case can be found in a separate GitHub repository \href{https://github.com/bodnalev/supplementary_files/tree/main/graph_inducibility}{\url{https://github.com/bodnalev/supplementary_files/tree/main/graph_inducibility}} while the certificates themselves can be found in its sub-folder \verb$certificates$.
+Alternatively, all these files can be found in the ancillary folder of the arXiv version of this paper.